TRIPTYK/hapi-portal/README.md

 Use of Youch for nice dev errors possibilities
 Add a route for all errors with json or not
-In the insomnia tests you will find the data to import my tests in insomnia to generate secretuse this command : node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"
+In the insomnia tests you will find the data to import my tests in insomnia to generate secret use this command : node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"